12/19/2015

 3/19/2015

-Book Look - Parrot and Olivier in America, by Peter Carey
+Book Look: Parrot and Olivier in America, by Peter Carey

 Olivier is the aristocratic son of a French royalist family that finds himself sent to America by his parents to protect him from civil unrest.
 Parrot is a Dickensian orphan who floats through life on the tides of good and ill fortune.
 Together they forge a bond that morphs over time from initial disdain to grudging coexistence to, eventually, friendship.
 Along the way, Carey sweeps us through Paris during the tumultuous years following the French revolution, past the windswept moors and bustling ports of England, before finally plopping us in U.S. colonies during the first years of our country’s history.